An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: Research Methodology

-Data were collected through 11 interviews.
+Interviews were conducted with 11 participants, coming from 9 companies.
+The participants were hired from the author's two-hop connections in the software industry.
 Four of them work at Big Tech companies.
-The rest seven of them work at mid-sized tech companies.
-Four of them have experience as ML scientists, and the rest mainly work as software developers.
+The rest seven of them worked at mid-sized tech companies.
+Four of them had experience as ML scientists, and the rest mainly worked as software developers.
+Four of them had additional experience in technical leadership and management.
 All of them had more than 4 years of professional experience as either ML scientists or software developers.
+Their team had worked on at least one machine learning-based project.